omkaracharya/AgileBot/Deploy/README.md

    c. update the `ansible_ssh_private_key_file` path.

-   Hint: Copy the IdentityFile path from vagrant ssh-config path.
-If you are not using vagrant then please provide private key file path.
+   ##### *Hint: Copy the IdentityFile path from vagrant ssh-config path.
+If you are not using vagrant then provide private key file path.*

 5. Install ansible.